 My foray into writing began seven years ago right before I sought re-employment in Nursing.
 I dabbled online and began reading poetry, listening to music, and discovering movies all over again.
 I had really become so absorbed in family, I gave no time for me.
 I suddenly became intent on writing a novel, that novel I always wanted to write.
 I’d bought a paperback ‘How To’ when I was thirty and never did it.
 I started with poetry, having written two poems in my twenties, one about Thanksgiving for my grandmother, and the other a tribute for my sister.
 I found places online through Twitter where I joined a poets pub, d-Verse, and signed on to be a writer for the River Journal now called The Rivermuse, an artsy magazine.
 I started a blog and quickly found my voice with creative freedom.

 I’m Kim Troike and use the pen name Caroline Clemens.
 My mother was going to name me Caroline and Clemens is my maiden name.
 Above photo is from the 2014 Atlanta Writer’s Awards Dinner with my husband Michael and son Matthew.

 My hopes and dreams were realized upon finishing my 1st novel.
 I could not have been more proud.
 Who says pride isn’t a good thing?
-My publisher, XLibris, offers this book on Amazon and Barnes & Noble.
-They do a terrific job at helping authors self-publish keeping a professional look.
+My publisher was XLibris who offered this book on Amazon and Barnes & Noble.
+They do a terrific job at helping authors to self-publish with keeping that professional look.
+Now I self-publish via Amazon.
 In the end I hope to find readers and engage them in compelling stories.